Alkhidmat Foundation Pakistan

-Alkhidmat Foundation Pakistan (الخدمت فاؤنڈیشن پاکستان) is a non-political, non-governmental, and non-profit organization that provides humanitarian and social welfare services to communities across Pakistan.
+Alkhidmat Foundation Pakistan (الخدمت فاؤنڈیشن پاکستان) is a non-governmental and non-profit organization that provides humanitarian and social welfare services to communities across Pakistan as the welfare wing of Jamaat-e-Islami Pakistan.
 The Foundation has been known for its active involvement in disaster management, healthcare, education, and orphan care for over three decades.
 Other services include child protection, clean water, mawakhat (interest-free loans), and community development.

 History

 Alkhidmat Foundation Pakistan was officially registered as a non-governmental organization in 1990.
 However, its humanitarian and relief record dates back to Pakistan's independence, initially providing the community with safe houses and focusing on their treatment and care, which became the trademark of Alkhidmat Foundation Pakistan.

 Alkhidmat Foundation Women Wing Trust, with the same mission but with a separate structure and organisation, is a registered NGO established in 1990.
 The Women Wing Trust is dedicated to philanthropy, education, and empowerment for women.

 Alkhidmat is headquartered in Lahore and has 150 offices with full-time paid staff, but its leadership of one thousand people works voluntarily without receiving any honorarium.
 It has around 60,000 volunteers who work year-round, especially during times of disasters, to provide services across Pakistan.

 In 2010, Alkhidmat received financial support of US$407,318 (Rs.33.95 million approx) from the Government of Japan to support the flood-affected people in Charsadda, Khyber Pakhtunkhwa.

 In 2019, Alkhidmat visited Qatar to enlist the support and goodwill of the Pakistani community.

 In 2020, Alkhidmat arranged a prestigious ceremony at Alkhidmat Complex, Lahore, to honor the volunteers who exhibited extraordinary spirit in undertaking humanitarian relief activities during the COVID-19 pandemic in Pakistan.

-In 2022, Alkhidmat launched Bano Qabil to stabilize deserving youth financially.
+In 2022, Alkhidmat launched Bano Qabil initiative to stabilize youth financially.
 Alkhidmat set to launch rehabilitation and reconstruction activities to help the natural disaster victims return to normal life.
 The same year, Alkhidmat distributed Christmas gifts and rations among 1,500 underprivileged individuals belonging to the Christian community.

 In 2023, Alkhidmat and the National University of Computer and Emerging Science (NUCES) signed a Memorandum of Understanding to promote academia-industry linkages and other areas of mutual interest.

 Alkhidmat Foundation Pakistan was awarded the 'Supreme Sacrifice of the Republic of Turkiye' by President Recep Tayyip Erdoğan for its pivotal role in search, rescue, and aid operations following a significant earthquake in Turkey on February 6.
 The award was received by Ikram ul Haq Subhani, President of Alkhidmat South Punjab, in recognition of the organization's outstanding contributions.

 Alkhidmat and Aghosh UK, a UK-based charity organization, has collaborated and raised £370,000 ($454,000) in charity during dinners held in Manchester, Bradford, London, Milton Keynes, and Birmingham for the earthquake victims of Turkey and Syria.
 A cricket bat with signatures from Pakistani players was auctioned during the fundraising events at the dinners.